Hearty Smoky Vegan White Bean Stew with potatoes and poblano peppers! Plant-based, packed with flavor, high protein! and low-fat!

 - First you will need to rinse and soak your beans overnight.
 Just add them to a large pot and cover with water by a few inches and cover.
 In the morning, rinse off the beans and add them back to the pot.

 - Add the vegetable broth, onion, garlic, salt and pepper (if using).
 Stir and bring to a boil.
-Once boiling, turn down to simmer, cover and cook for 90 minutes, stirring occasionally.
+Once boiling, turn the heat to low and simmer, covered, for 90 minutes, stirring occasionally.

 - Meanwhile, peel and chop all of your potatoes.
 Make sure to reserve 3 of the potatoes for broiling.